belovm96/chord-detection/README.md

     * The script will ask you to provide time interval of the song that you would like to annotate
     * Chord - Time representations will be saved to `annotations` folder in `png` format

-#### Example Use
+### Example
-  1. Run `python transcribe.py --song ./data/'U2 - With Or Without You - Remastered.mp3'`
+  1. Run `python transcribe.py --song ./data/'U2 - With Or Without You - Remastered.mp3'` (inference takes 1-3 minutes, depending on GPU capabilities)
-  2. Input time interval `20:25`
+  2. Enter time interval `20:25`
   3. Chord - Time representation will be saved to annotations folder, and it looks like this:
 ![example annotations](/annotations/U2 - With or Without You_Interval-20-25.png)